OccupyWallStreet/nycga4/wp-content/plugins/wptouch/readme.txt

 === Plugin Name ===
-Contributors: bravenewcode, duanestorey, dalemugford, martin kuplens-ewart
+Contributors: bravenewcode, duanestorey, dalemugford, mkuplens
-Tags: wptouch, iphone, ipod, bravenewcode, mobile, android, blackberry, smartphone, responsive, design, mobile plugin, ios, mobile theme
+Tags: wptouch, iphone, ipod, bravenewcode, mobile, mobile-friendly, android, blackberry, smartphone, responsive, design, mobile plugin, ios, mobile theme
-Requires at least: 3.6
+Requires at least: 3.9
-Stable tag: 3.4.9
+Stable tag: 3.8.8
-Tested up to: 4.0
+Tested up to: 4.3.1
 License: GPLv2

-Create a slick mobile WordPress website with just a few clicks.
+Make your WordPress website mobile-friendly with just a few clicks.

 == Description ==

-WPtouch is a mobile plugin for WordPress that automatically enables a simple and elegant mobile theme for mobile visitors of your WordPress website.
+WPtouch is a mobile plugin for WordPress that automatically adds a simple and elegant mobile theme for mobile visitors to your WordPress website.
+Recommended by Google, it will instantly enable a mobile-friendly version of your website that passes the Google Mobile test, and ensure your SEO rankings do not drop due to not having a mobile-friendly website.
+For more information about using WPtouch to achieve Google mobile-friendly status, please read our [comprehensive mobile-friendly guide](http://bit.ly/bnc_mobilefriendly).

-The administration panel allows you to customize many aspects of its appearance, and deliver a *fast*, user-friendly and stylish version of your site to your mobile visitors, without modifying *a single bit of code* (or affecting) your regular desktop theme.
+The administration panel allows you to customize many aspects of its appearance, and deliver a *fast*, user-friendly and stylish version of your site to your mobile visitors, without modifying *a single bit of code*.
+Your regular desktop theme is left intact, and will continue to show for your non-mobile visitors.

-The theme also includes the ability for visitors to switch between the theme on your mobile WordPress website and your website's regular theme.

-**Now Available: WPtouch Pro + BraveNewCloud**

-With 4 themes and 3 new extensions installed & updated right from our new BraveNewCloud service, it's the best WPtouch yet!
+**Go Pro for support and enhanced themes & features**

+WPtouch Pro includes a variety of enhanced themes for blogs, businesses, and WooCommerce retailers; extensions that add rich advertising options, advanced web font controls, caching, and more; and of course, top-notch one-on-one support from our professional team.

 For more information visit [WPtouch.com](http://www.wptouch.com/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch.com").